Hodapp87/contextual/README.md

 [![Build Status](https://travis-ci.org/Hodapp87/contextual.svg?branch=master)](https://travis-ci.org/Hodapp87/contextual)

-This is yet another rewriting of my software for drawing algorithmic images based on a context-free grammar, eventually a nondeterministic one.
+This is a Haskell library for drawing algorithmic images based on context-free grammars.

 This was inspired by the wonderful
 [Context Free](http://www.contextfreeart.org/).
 Over the course of